splunk/public-o11y-docs/gdi/opentelemetry/configure-the-collector-ootb.rst

 .. image:: /_images/collector/pipeline-logs.png
   :alt: Default logs pipeline.

-Learn more:
+Learn more about these receivers:

 * :ref:`signalfx-receiver`
+* :ref:`fluentd-receiver`

+Learn more about these processors:

+* :ref:`batch-processor`
+* :ref:`resourcedetection-processor`

+Learn more about these exporters:

+* :ref:`signalfx-exporter`
+* :ref:`splunk-hec-exporter`

-Default pipeline for metrics
+Default pipelines for metrics
 ----------------------------------------------------------------------------

 The following diagram shows the default metrics pipeline: